vmware/build-tools-for-vmware-aria/mkdocs/usage/installer/index.md

 ???
 "Expand for details of the workflow input parameters and how they are processed"

-    Following is a list of the input parameters of the workflow with details of how they are defined in the Orchestrator workflow, what is their data types in the sample input file, and how the Installer passes them to the Orchestrator workflow.
+    Following is a list of the input parameters of the workflow with details of how they are defined in the Orchestrator workflow, what are their data types in the sample input file, and how the Installer passes them to the Orchestrator workflow.

     | Parameter Name | Workflow Definition Data Type | Input File Data Type | Actual Input Data Type |
     | --- | --- | --- | --- |